Smanar/Rhonda/README.md

 # Rhonda (under construction)
 Rhondha is just another personal home assistant working with speech recognition (a Javis like).
 Developped for Raspberry, it was made to be the lightest/fastest possible with the minimal access to the SD card as possible (and ofc energy power).
 All the configuration will be done with one xml file https://github.com/Smanar/Rhonda/blob/master/rhonda/config.xml .
-Some actions are hard-coded but you can use specials shells scripts for personals actions.
+Some actions are hard-coded to be faster and less stressful for SD card but you can use specials shells scripts for personals actions.
 Some example of it can do.
 - Speech regnition.
 - Vocal synthesis.
-- Command some 433 Mhz devices (like chacon plug)
+- Command some 433 Mhz devices (like chacon plug).
 - Use a 8*8 matrix to display some icons or a spectrogram with sound during recording.
 - Check meteo/mails/definition/cinema program
 - Launch radio streaming.
 - Memorise alert.

-The engine that process the recognized word, can manage synonymous, forbidden word, obligatory word, so you are not forced to say exactly the same sentence to trigger event.
+The engine that process recognized words can manage synonymous, forbidden word, obligatory word, so you are not forced to say exactly the same sentence to trigger event.
 Take a look on the xml file to see how it works.

 So firstly, I know the code is ugly, but this project was written in shell then in C and finaly in C++, with lot of modifications (unicode, wide char, string), it must be entirely rewritten.
 And this application isn't multilanguage yet, lot of parts are hard-coded in french.